cximran/pelicanblog/content/testpost.md

-title:babies stink
-date:2020-04-01

-# In support of Pass/Fail Grading for Law Students who have transitioned online
+title:In support of Pass/Fail Grading for Law Students who have transitioned online date:2020-03-20

 03/18/20 by Imran Malek